SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 [`sigma_x`](@ref), is applied to qubit 2 if qubit 1 is in state $|1\rangle$.
 Qubit 2 remains
 unchanged if qubit 1 is in state $|0\rangle$.

-Let's add our CNOT gate to our circuit `c`.
+Let's add our CNOT gate to our circuit `c`:
  ```jldoctest basics
 push!(c, control_x(1, 2))
 # output